Pest animal and invasive species information

 - Do not use the fish for bait.

 For more information see Biosecurity Queensland’s Legal requirements on pest fish.

 Some weeds are invasive plants under the provisions of the Biosecurity Act 2014, or have been listed as pest plants by Council through the provisions of the Natural Assets Local Law 2003.
 Many pest plants and weeds can be identified on Council's website using Council’s online weed identification tool.
 Infestations of invasive pest plants can be reported to Council.

 Council supports residents managing invasive plants on their property.
 However, Council does not permit damaging protected vegetation when work to manage weeds is conducted.
 A permit under NALL is not required to manage invasive pest plants under the Biosecurity Plan for the Brisbane Local Government Area as long as property owners are not impacting or causing damage to protected vegetation or disturbing soil in a way that could cause erosion.
-Seek advice from Council on 07 3403 8888 on the best methods of weed control.
 For more information on weeds and invasive pest plants, check the Weed Identification Tool or contact Council.

 Brisbane’s worst aquatic weeds are outlined in the Biosecurity Plan for the Brisbane Local Government Area.
 It is an offence to grow or sell these species.
 Penalties can apply to landholders who do not take reasonable steps to control aquatic weed infestations.
 Species include: